-Tufts offers more than 150 majors and minors, ranging from popular options like International Relations and Computer Science, to unique interdisciplinary programs in Civic Studies, International Literary and Visual Studies, and Human Factors Engineering.
+Tufts offers more than 150 majors and minors across three undergraduate schools and colleges: School of Arts and Sciences, School of Engineering, and School of the Museum of Fine Arts at Tufts.
+Programs of study range from Race, Colonialism, and Diaspora Studies to Computer Science, and include unique interdisciplinary programs like Civic Studies, International Literary and Visual Studies, and Human Factors Engineering.

 The student-to-faculty ratio is 9:1 and approximately 70% of classes contain 20 students or fewer.

-Undergraduates may enroll in combined degree programs, special degree paths, and early admission programs with our graduate schools.
+Undergraduates may enroll in combined degree programs, special degree paths, and early admission programs with Tufts graduate schools.

 Tufts' Institute for Global Leadership provides educational opportunities to responsibly engage with global issues through classes, comprehensive research, internships, workshops and simulations involving leaders from public and private sectors.